Creating a website before you have established your brand and logo is like embarking on a road trip without selecting a destination.

 Your brand is more than a logo

-Let’s clear this up: your logo is important.
+Let’s clear this up: your logo is essential.
 But it’s just the tip of the branding iceberg.

 A brand is your voice, values, visuals, and vibe.
 It’s how you show up.
 It’s the way you speak, the colours you use, the fonts that become instantly recognisable, and the feeling people get when they land on your site.
 It’s the personality of your business made visible.